javaflavor/jdg-backup-control/README.md

 # Timeout(min) for restore process.
 backup.restore_timeout_min = 60
 ~~~

+Please note that if you are using Remote Query and infinispan directory provider, you should also backup the hidden cache called **"___protobuf_metadata"**.

 The backup data is chunked for each backup.partition\_size entries and stored in the directory specified by backup.base_dir as follows.